5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 A>
 A> `:Trap 0` would trap all errors - way easier to read and write, so why don't we do this?
 A>
 A> Well, for a very good reason: trapping everything includes such basic things like a VALUE ERROR, which is most likely introduced by a typo or by removing a function or an operator in the false believe that it is not called anywhere.
+A>
-We don't want to trap those, really.
+A> We don't want to trap those, really.
 The sooner they come to light the better.
 For that reason we restrict the errors to be trapped to whatever might pop up when it comes to dealing with files and directories.
 A>
 A> That being said, if you really have to trap _all_ errors (occasionally this makes sense) then make sure that you can switch it off with a global flag as in `:Trap trapFlag/0`: if `trapFlag` is 1 then the trap is active, otherwise it is not.
 A>
 A> It's a different story when you try to catch any possible error at a very early stage of an application.
 That scenario will be discussed soon.

 Back to `ProcessFiles`.
 Note that in this context the `:Trap` structure has an advantage over `⎕TRAP`.
 When it fires, and control advances to its `:Else` fork, the trap is immediately cleared.

 So there is no need to reset the trap to avoid an open loop.
 But be careful when you call other functions: in case they crash the `:Trap` would catch the error!

 The handling of error codes and messages can easily obscure the rest of the logic.
 Clarity is not always easy to find, but is well worth working for.
 This is particularly true where there is no convenient test for an error, only a trap for when it is encountered.